All About Milford SF Writers' Conference

 Minimum qualification for attending Milford

-Minimum qualification for attending Milford is one fiction sale to any recognised professional, semiprofessional market as long as your work has been selected by an editor for publication.
-Please note that though self-published works do not generally count, if you have self-published on a large scale with some success, it may be worth contacting the secretary to see if this can be counted.
-Anyone who is unsure as to whether they are qualified or not should contact the secretary.
+Minimum qualification for attending Milford is one fiction sale to any recognised market.
+Please note that though self-published works do not generally count, if you have worked with an editor and self-published on a large scale with some success, please contact the secretary to see if this can be counted.
 Talk to us if you're not sure.
-The committee's decision is final.

 The authors are there to give and receive critique of ongoing work and to workshop ideas relating to that work.

-Each participant submits up to 15,000 words in one or two pieces (short stories or novel excepts) for critting.
+Each participant submits up to 10,000 - 12,000 words in one or two pieces (short stories or novel excepts) for critting.
 A timetable is drawn up and the pieces slated for discussion on specific days.
-Mornings are free (for reading or whatever) and the formal critting takes place in the afternoons.

 Milford rules allow even the shyest member's voice to be heard.

-Each participant, in rotation, spends up to four minutes (timed) giving their critique of the work at hand.
-Everyone gets the opportunity to open the critting, to crit and be critted.
+Each participant, in rotation, spends up to three minutes (timed) giving their critique of the work at hand.
+Once the three minute timer goes off, you may complete your sentence to wind up.

 No interruption, whether by the author or anyone else, is allowed during this stage of the proceedings.